Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Lagrangian fibrations at positive radius

-In the above proof, we used Lemma \ref{lem:tsigma-smooth} below, which asserts that the functions $t\hat{\sigma}_i$ are smooth.
-However, the forthcoming applications require only the fact that those functions are continuous on $A$ and vanish on $\d A$, which follows directly from boundedness of each $\hat{\sigma}_i=\hat{t}_i^2+\hat{t}_i\hat{u}_i^2$.
-Therefore, we give only an outline of the proof of Lemma \ref{lem:tsigma-smooth}, which is similar to the case of functions $\hat{w}_i$ treated in Proposition \ref{prop:AX_hat_smooth}\ref{item:AX-vbar-smooth}.
+In the above proof, we used Lemma \ref{lem:tsigma-smooth} which asserts that the functions $t\hat{\sigma}_i$ are smooth in the A'Campo space $A$.
+The proof is similar to the proof of Proposition \ref{prop:AX_hat_smooth}.
 The key idea is that the function $t$ allows to \enquote{flatten} all derivatives of $\hat{\sigma}_i$.

 \begin{lema} The functions $t\hat{\sigma}_{i}$ for $i\in \{1,\dots, N\}$ extend to smooth functions on $A$. \end{lema} \begin{proof} We work in the preimage of an adapted chart $U_X$, say with associated index set $\{1,\dots, k\}$; and consider its subset $U_{1}=\{w_{1}>\frac{1}{n+2}\}$; with coordinates \eqref{eq:AC-chart_hat} given by $(g;\hat{v}_{2},\dots,\hat{v}_k;\rest)$.